 To diversify your demo-farm business, establish it as an agritourism destination or a resource centre.
 Raise many crops and animal types in various systems such as open field and greenhouse cultivation for crops.
 Showcase end-to-end processes of production, value addition and marketing.
 A dairy demo farm can train on how to prepare the dairy meal, milk, make cheese and market it.

-Teach smart farming and Good agricultural practices (GAPs).
+Teach Good agricultural practices (GAPs).

 This involves the collection and dissemination of training materials on modern farming.
 You intend this will inform on modern farming methods like climate-smart agriculture, organic farming, integrated pest management (IPM) or conservation agriculture (CA).
 Share those farming guides with farmers in different forms such as;